clbx/Cosmic/doc/Cosmic Processor Specifications.md

 **Relative:** The data given is an offset to a certain value.

 **Indirect:** A position in memory is given, the data is at the position described.

+**Extended Adressing Modes?:** For use with paired 8-bit registers for 16-bit functionality.

 ## Arithmetic and Logic Operations